bat-z/bat-z/README.md

 If I didn't read your text messages like in public or whispers, I'm sorry.
-I mostly didn't notice them or dont know to say anything
+I mostly didn't notice them or dont know to what else to say

 Hal Jordan, Arin, Tara Markov, & Damian Wayne defender